In This Section

 Scott J. Gizicki

-Scott J Gizicki is a development associate for Equality California.
-It was during Scott's collegiate career that he first developed his strong drive for social justice.
-He was an active member and participant of multiple student-run organizations and rallies including a peaceful protest on the FDA blood ban on campus.
-Scott hails from Detroit, Michigan and graduated with a BA in public relations from Western Michigan University In his spare time, Scott enjoys writing, acting, and the arts.
+Scott J. Gizicki is a development associate for Equality California.
+In college, he was an active member and participant of multiple student-run organizations and rallies including a peaceful protest on the FDA blood ban on campus.
+Scott is from Detroit, Michigan and graduated with a bachelor's in public relations from Western Michigan University In his spare time, Scott enjoys writing, acting, and the arts.

 Estrella Lucero is a program associate responsible for organizing with and providing support to the Inland Empire and Central Valley healthcare initiatives.
 Prior to joining EQCA, Estrella worked as a political campaign consultant working on various state candidate campaigns.
 She is also an alum of Coro Southern California.
 Estrella graduated from Occidental College with a degree in politics and was involved in on-campus student organizing around issues of racial diversity, sexual assault and LGBT equality.
 Estrella is a native of Albuquerque, New Mexico.

 Brad Lundahl is a program manager.
 He grew up in Vancouver, Canada and attended the University of British Columbia.
 Driven by his passion for health care and equality for all minority groups, Brad hopes to focus on advancing the progressive legislation he sees as integral to the growth and prosperity of California and the country he now calls home.